Miss Virginia USA

 Virginia has been only moderately successful in terms of number of semi-finalists.
 They have had two Miss USAs.
 They are one of only four states to have had two Miss USAs in succession (the others being Illinois, Texas, and District of Columbia).
 Virginia's greatest success came from the late 1960s to early 1980s.
 Virginia should have had the first Miss USA crown in 1954, as Ellen Whitehead finished 1st runner-up, and Miss USA 1954, Miriam Stevenson, became Miss Universe 1954.
 However, there was no rule until the 1960s that the 1st runner-up became Miss USA after the winner won Miss Universe.
 If that was true, 2nd runner-up, Miss New York USA, Karin Hultman would have become Miss USA 1954, as Whitehead was disqualified due to being underage.

-Ten Miss Virginia USA winners have previously held the Miss Virginia Teen USA title and competed at Miss Teen USA and three were previously competed in other states (Georgia, New Jersey and New York), at thirteen.
+Eleven Miss Virginia USA winners have previously held the Miss Virginia Teen USA title and competed at Miss Teen USA and three were previously competed in other states (Georgia, New Jersey and New York), at thirteen.
 Virginia also currently holds the record for the most Miss Teen USA state winners to win a Miss USA state title from the same state.
 Two Miss winners have also competed at Miss America.

-The current titleholder is Kailee Horvath of Ashburn was crowned on April 16, 2022, at Hylton Performing Arts Center in Manassas.
-She represented Virginia for the title of Miss USA 2022.
+The current titleholder is Erin Houston of Tysons was crowned on February 16, 2025, at Sheraton Pentagon City Hotel in Arlington.
+She represented Virginia for the title of Miss USA 2025.